mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPITypeScript.md

 ## create

 `create` is used to insert a record in a given table.
 The record is represented as a plain TypeScript/JavaScript object or, alternatively, as an instance of a particular class that encapsulates the data required to create a new record.
-To insert multiple records, see `createMany`[#createMany].
+To insert multiple records, see `createMany`[#createmany].

 ### Options (create)